Mexico prosecutors open probe into personal wealth of ex-minister - News Break

 A judge ordered Guajardo not to leave the country without judicial authorization and to report to authorities at regular intervals, the attorney general’s office said.

-Guajardo said the attorney general’s office also wanted to stop him from taking the oath of office as a member of Congress but that the judge did not grant this.
-The attorney general’s office did not immediately reply to a request for comment.

-Guajardo told local radio prosecutors were looking into around 9 million pesos ($452,265), including a painting he had acquired, and a transfer of around $300,000 from his brother.
+Guajardo said he was being investigated over around 9 million pesos ($452,265), in particular a painting he had acquired, as well as a transfer of around $300,000 from his brother.

-The former minister said he had registered the painting in a public declaration of assets at a time later than the year he bought it, because it had not yet been delivered.
+Speaking on the radio, Guajardo said he had in his public declaration of assets not registered the painting in the year he bought it because it had not yet been delivered.

-President Andres Manuel Lopez Obrador has relentlessly sought to vilify the previous Mexican administration, accusing it of fomenting inequality, corruption and gang violence.
+President Andres Manuel Lopez Obrador has relentlessly sought to vilify the previous Mexican administration, accusing it of fomenting inequality, corruption and violence in the country.

 ($1 = 19.8998 Mexican pesos)